aesara-devs/aesara/doc/extending/unittest.rst

 * compares the two values.
 The tests passes if they are equal to within a certain tolerance.

-Here is the prototype for the verify_grad function.
+Here is the prototype for the :func:`verify_grad` function.

 .. code-block:: python

     def verify_grad(fun, pt, n_tests=2, rng=None, eps=1.0e-7, abs_tol=0.0001, rel_tol=0.0001):

-``verify_grad`` raises an Exception if the difference between the analytic gradient and numerical gradient (computed through the Finite Difference Method) of a random projection of the fun's output to a scalar  exceeds both the given absolute and relative tolerances.
+:func:`verify_grad` raises an ``Exception`` if the difference between the analytic gradient and numerical gradient (computed through the Finite Difference Method) of a random projection of the fun's output to a scalar exceeds both the given absolute and relative tolerances.

 The parameters are as follows:

 * ``fun``: a Python function that takes Aesara variables as inputs, and returns an Aesara variable.
-  For instance, an Op instance with a single output is such a function.
+  For instance, an :class:`Op` instance with a single output is such a function.
-  It can also be a Python function that calls an op with some of its inputs being fixed to specific values, or that combine multiple ops.
+  It can also be a Python function that calls an op with some of its inputs being fixed to specific values, or that combine multiple :class:`Op`\s.

 * ``pt``: the list of numpy.ndarrays to use as input values